-China Eastern provided services to the passengers, properly arranged free accommodation and notified passengers to take available follow-up flights.
+China Eastern provided services to the passengers, properly arranged free accommodations and notified passengers to take available follow-up flights.

-From August 11, the transport capacity of Pudong-Manila was sufficient, so the 73 passengers affected by the typhoon took flights on their selected flight dates.
+From August 11, the transport capacity of Pudong-Manila was sufficient thus, 73 passengers affected by the typhoon took flights on their selected flight dates.

-Unlike other passengers, the Filipino teachers -- due to the miscommunication and unwanted situation at the airport -- were not able to take their flight back to Manila.
+Unlike the other passengers, the Filipino teachers due to the miscommunication and the unwanted situation at the airport—- were not able to take their flight back to Manila.

-The China Eastern then arranged free accommodation and booked them to a hotel equipped with time-limited toll-free for international calls and free WiFi.
+Thus, China Eastern arranged free accommodation and booked them at a hotel equipped with time-limited toll-free for international calls and free Wi-Fi.

-However, the three elders failed to get in touch with their families due to the mobile phone failure and unfamiliarity with hotel communication methods, prompting their relatives to seek the assistance of the media to find their “missing” relatives.
+However, the three elders failed to get in touch with their families due to mobile phone failure and their unfamiliarity with hotel communication methods.
+This prompted their relatives to seek the assistance of media finding them.

 “We have felt the sincere concern and solicitude of China Eastern Airlines.
 We will still choose to take China Eastern on our next trip,” the teachers said.

-They said “we are satisfied with the hotel accommodation and cabin service of the airline,” and “it was warm to have someone pick us up at the cabin gate.”
+“We are satisfied with the hotel accommodation and cabin service of the airline” they said, “It was warm to have someone pick us up at the cabin gate.”

 China Eastern Manila Office, upon learning that the teachers were returning to Manila on Aug.
-18 on Flight MU211, they immediately informed their families and sent staff to meet them at the airport.
+18 aboard Flight MU211, immediately informed their families and sent staff to meet them at the airport.

-On August 21, after a five-hour drive in the rain, the head of the office visited the teachers to check how they are doing and listened to their opinions.
+On August 21, after a five-hour drive in the rain, the head of the office visited the teachers to check how they were doing and listened to the opinions.

 “We have attached great importance to the investigation of the service with the relevant flights under abnormal weather conditions.
-We will strive to improve services, especially to strengthen the service and operational guidelines of elderly or special passengers, so as to provide a better experience to Filipino and global passengers,” the China Eastern Manila manager said.
+We will strive to improve services, especially to strengthen the service and operational guidelines of elderly or special passengers, so as to provide a better experience to Filipino and global passengers.” said the China Eastern Manila manager.